Fukaya A_\infty-structures associated to Lefschetz fibrations. III: A connection

 Having reformulated the right hand side of \eqref{eq:differentiate-d} as a parametrized moduli problem, we can consider it as a special case of a more general construction.
 Namely, take a proper pseudo-cycle $K$ with $\bK$-coefficients in $E$, as in \eqref{eq:k-pseudo-cycle}.
 Choose $(H^r,J^r)$ which depend on $(\tau,s,t)$, with asymptotics for $\pm s \gg 0$ as in \eqref{eq:inter-hj}.
 Consider the parametrized space of solutions of the associated equation \eqref{eq:continuation}, with

 Counting points in this space (with real multiplicities, since $K_j$ is a pseudo-cycle with $\bR$-coefficients) gives a chain map $r_{K_j}$.
 We then define

 Let's specialize to $K = q^{-1}\Omega|E$.
 Suppose that we take $(H^r_{\tau,s,t},J^r_{\tau,s,t}) = (H_t,J_t)$.
 In that case, our previous argument shows that $r_{q^{-1}\Omega|E}$ agrees with the right hand side of \eqref{eq:differentiate-d}.
 If we still choose $(H^r,J^r)$ to converge to $(H,J)$ as $s \rightarrow \pm\infty$, but otherwise arbitrary, then $r_{q^{-1}\Omega|E}$ is still at least chain homotopic to \eqref{eq:differentiate-d} (the chain homotopy is defined in a straightforward way, by adding another parameter that deforms the auxiliary data).
-Finally, we can choose the asymptotics $(H^-,J^-)$ and $(H^+,J^+)$ different, even with different angles $\alpha^-$ and $\alpha^+$.
+Finally, we can choose different asymptotics $(H^-,J^-)$ and $(H^+,J^+)$, even with different amounts of rotation $\alpha^- \geq \alpha^+$.
 In that case, the resulting map $r_{q^{-1}\Omega|E}$ is chain homotopic to \eqref{eq:differentiate-d} composed with the continuation map \eqref{eq:continuation-map}.
 To make this entirely clear, let's write $d^{\pm}$ for the two Floer differentials involved.
 Then we have chain homotopies

 These homotopies are obtained by moving the marked point $\zeta = (0,-\tau)$ towards one of the ends of the cylinder, and considering the resulting two-parameter moduli space.

 From this point onwards, we will work under Assumption \ref{th:psi-eta}.
 Let's choose a pseudo-chain $A$ such that